Pigpog/vlc-discord-rpc/README.md

  1. [Download the latest release for your platform](https://github.com/Pigpog/vlc-discord-rpc/releases)
   - If you download a bundle release, you will not need to install Node.JS/NPM
  2. Unzip the file
+ 3. Follow [these steps to create an Application](https://github.com/Pigpog/vlc-discord-rpc/blob/master/ADVANCED.md#instructions-1) (album art optional)
- 3. Launch the start file
+ 4. Launch the start file
- 4. Play media in the VLC window that opens
+ 5. Play media in the VLC window that opens

 ## Configuration